JuergenOrth/ISMtools/Readme.md

 Here are some basic scripts to use the REST API for Infrastructure Manager (ISM)
 The number of tools/scripts will increase over time ...

-This toolset is provided W/O ANY WARRANTY and use of your own risk!
+This toolset is provided W/O ANY WARRANTY and use at your own risk!

 ## Requirements